 After retiring from the YMCA in 1946, Tobias became the first black director of the Phelps-Stokes Fund, a philanthropic association that awarded funds to institutions that provided educational opportunities for African American children.
 Tobias also became active in the NAACP and received the coveted Spingarn Medal in 1948 for distinguished work on behalf of African Americans.

 Tobias served on numerous boards, including the Committee on Race Relations and the Commission on the Church and Minority Groups of the Federal Council of Churches, as well as the board of trustees for Howard University, Hampton Institute, and the NAACP.
 During World War II Tobias was appointed by President Franklin Roosevelt to the National Advisory Committee on Selective Service during World War II.
 In 1946 President Harry Truman appointed Tobias to the Civil Rights Committee.
 He also served the United States as an alternate representative to the Sixth Assembly to the United Nations.
-Channing H. Tobias died on November 5, 1961.
+Channing H. Tobias, a member of Alpha Phi Alpha Fraternity, died on November 5, 1961.